For only the third year, Christmas will be in full effect at The Wizarding World of Harry Potter!

 NOTE: 2019’s culinary lineup has yet to be announced.
 Until it is, please enjoy 2018’s content.

-For last year’s inaugural Christmas in The Wizarding World of Harry Potter, three new seasonally-exclusive dishes were added to the magical menu.
-For this year, however, none of them is returning (thus far, at least) – instead, we’re getting a brand-new holiday treat: the Holiday Turkey Plate ($15.99), which comes with two big slices of oven-roasted turkey, wild-mushroom-and-sage stuffing, brown-butter-and-walnut Brussel sprouts, root veggies, and a roasted tomato, accompanied by traditional gravy and spiced cranberry sauce.
+For 2017’s inaugural Christmas in The Wizarding World of Harry Potter, three new seasonally-exclusive dishes were added to the magical menu.
+For 2018, however, none of them is returning – instead, we’re getting a brand-new holiday treat: the Holiday Turkey Plate ($15.99), which comes with two big slices of oven-roasted turkey, wild-mushroom-and-sage stuffing, brown-butter-and-walnut Brussel sprouts, root veggies, and a roasted tomato, accompanied by traditional gravy and spiced cranberry sauce.
 It’s actually enough for two people to eat smaller, though still comfortable, meals, and you can find it at both The Three Broomsticks and The Leaky Cauldron.

 And let’s not forget to mention that the limited-time Hot Butterbeer is also on tap, although this is the case every winter in the Wizarding World.